Mostafa-Tarek-00/Streamlit-ML-Toolkit/README.md

 ## Usage

-1. Launch the GUI by running the `app.py` script.
+1. Launch the app by running the `app.py` script.
 2. Select a dataset file in CSV or Excel format.
 3. Preprocess the data by handling missing values and label encoding.
 4. Choose columns to drop if necessary.
 5. Select the target column for your task.
 6. Choose between a classification or regression task.
 7. Select an algorithm from the available options.
-8. After running the algorithm, a popup window will display evaluation metrics.
+8. After running the algorithm, the app will display evaluation metrics.

 ## Project Coming Updates